-An interesting case for the same impulse response is illustrated in Fig. 12-6.
-At 125 Hz the signal to noise ratio is very poor for the selected impulse response and its length is too short, so that a stable noise floor cannot be derived.
-Instead of a truncation time ODEON displays an estimated end of the response.
-No acoustic parameters can be calculated for such a case.
+In the next figure the broadband signal is shown.
+Onset and truncation times are derived automatically but the Signal-to-Noise ratio is very poor for the selected impulse response and its length is too short, so that a stable noise floor cannot be derived.
+Therefore, some acoustic parameters cannot be calculated in this case.